amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/40_add_api/10_amplify.md

 1. Do you want to configure advanced settings for the GraphQL API.
 Select **Yes, I want to make some additional changes** and press enter.

 1. Choose the additional authorization types you want to configure for the API.
-We do not need additional authorization types, just press enter without selecting any.
+We do not need additional authorization types, just **press enter** without selecting any.

 1. Do you have an annotated GraphQL schema?
 Accept the default (**No**) and press enter.

 1. Do you want a guided schema creation?
 Accept the default (**Yes**) and press enter.

 1. What best describes your project.
-Select any proposed schema, we are going to repace it in a next step.
-Press enter.
+Select any proposed schema, we are going to repace it in a next step.  **Press enter**.

 1. Do you want to edit the schema now?
 Enter **No** and press enter.